RichardLaBrie/paRafac_correction/README.md

 # CorrectionPARAFACinR
-Data contains an example of good classified folder, with all matching data between CDOM and FDOM
+The 'data' folder contains examples of how files and folders should be organized, with matching data between CDOM and FDOM files.

-MissnamedData is an example that will work, but will have a missmatch between 1 CDOM file and 1 FDOM file.
-To see which file is wrongly associated, you may look it verifyMatches.csv
+The 'MissnamedData' folder is an example where data files are properly stuctured while having a missmatch between a CDOM and a FDOM file.
+To identify which file is wrongly associated, look at 'verifyMatches.csv'.

 ## Structure of the folders:
-Excitation and emission correction csv have to be in the same folder as the .Rproj
+The 'excitation and emission correction' .csv file has to be in the same folder as the .Rproj file.

-FDOM, CDOM and nano files must be in these repositories exactly and respect the case (upper for CDOM and FDOM, lower for nano).
-FDOM and CDOM files must have the same name
+FDOM, CDOM and nano files must be in their respective repositories and must respect the lower/upper case format (uppercase for CDOM and FDOM; lowercase for nano).
+All FDOM and CDOM files must have the same name.

 ->data